Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

         /* flags for sub-command.
 If sub-command doesn't use this, set zero. */ __u32 flags;
         /*
          * data for each sub-command.
-An immediate or a pointer to the actual
+An immediate or a pointer to the woke actual
          * data in process virtual address.
 If sub-command doesn't use it,
          * set zero.
          */